benjojo/traceroute-haiku/README.md

  29.|-- cv6.poinsignon.org                            0.0%     1   14.6  14.6  14.6  14.6   0.0
 ```

-In my head I can think of two ways this can be done, either chain lot of fake interfaces inside a single system and use that as "router hops", or I can augment the whole thing with user space networking to generate the fake expiry messages to make it seem like there are routers in the path that are not there.
+I can think of two ways this can be done: either chain lots of fake interfaces inside a single system and use that as "router hops", or augment the whole thing with user space networking to generate the fake expiry messages to make it seem like there are routers in the path that are not there.

 ![stand back i'm going to do user space networking or science (xkcd)](/blog-images/image2.png)

-To do this, I am going to use a built in system inside linux called [TUN/TAP](https://www.kernel.org/doc/Documentation/networking/tuntap.txt).
-This is the system that is used to make VPN's work.
-The idea is that it can make a "network port" on your computer, that instead of going to a physical section of hardware, it instead goes to a program that handles the packet.
+To do this today, I am going to use a built in system inside linux called [TUN/TAP](https://www.kernel.org/doc/Documentation/networking/tuntap.txt).
+This is the system used to make VPNs work.
+The idea is that it can make a "network port" on your computer, that instead of going to a physical section of hardware, goes instead to a program that handles the packet.

-The idea is, to write a simple network adapter that would insert 4 fake router hops for any packet destined for an address ending in 4.
+The idea is to write a simple network adapter that would insert 4 fake router hops for any packet destined for an address ending in 4.

 With these fake 4 router hops, I can fit 4 small sentences in the reverse DNS entries of the IP addresses.
-I opted to show a [Haiku](https://en.wikipedia.org/wiki/Haiku) since they are small, typically 3 sentences:
+I opted to show a [Haiku](https://en.wikipedia.org/wiki/Haiku) since they are small, typically 3 sentences, and we can find lots of them:

 >whitecaps on the bay
 >